Location: Zamperini Field, California

-We have been the technically capable, enthusiast caretakers of this original AC Shelby 289 Cobra chassis no. 2534 for nearly 40 years.
+We have been the technically capable, enthusiast caretakers of this original AC Shelby 289 Cobra chassis no. CSX 2534 for nearly 40 years.
 It has never been offered for sale during those 40 years.
-Now available for sale to a new loving enthusiast.
+Now available for sale to a new enthusiast for street and track. .

-Completely restored from an all original 289 Cobra in the early 1980's to include the factory 427 prototype wide fenders and cutback door modifications.
+Completely original 289 Cobra restored in the early 1980's to include the factory 427 prototype wide fenders and cutback door modifications.
 The history of this Cobra is covered in the SAAC Registry.

 Explanation of the FIA / USRRC AC Shelby Cobra modifications from: Sports Car Digest